OliverMartikainen/pub_QueueMonitor/README.md

 Queue Monitor is a fullstack project that is deployed as a dashboard for support center teams.
 It is used to show the support teams:
-- Staff status and availability (referred to as `agents`) support center queue monitor
+- Staff status and availability (referred to as `agents`)
-- Incoming email and call `queue`'s
+- Incoming email and call queue's

 Repositories:
  * The **Frontend** is made with React.js and can be found in [here](https://github.com/OliverMartikainen/pub_QueueMonitor_Frontend).